How to fill out a receipt book in 6 steps

 Whether you’re a small business owner or a freelancer, keeping track of the products and services you sell is essential.
 Enter the receipt book.

-While many are shifting to digital receipts, understanding how to use a receipt book is still a valuable skill.
+While many are shifting to digital receipts, understanding how to use a receipt book is still valuable because not everyone’s ready to go digital.
 In this article, we’ll outline how to fill out a receipt book in six steps so you’re prepped and ready to track every sale — even if the power goes out.

 1. Include the date and receipt number